sinbei/RaspPiStatusReport/README.md

 YOUR_GMAIL_PASS     : Your Gmail Password

-And,just type following command!
+Now, just type following command in your directory!

     $ ruby reportstatus.rb

-so, status reporting mail will be sent to ADDRESS_TO.
+And, status reporting mail will be sent to ADDRESS_TO.